 Several limitations should be noted.
 First, only four eligible studies were included for meta-analyzing the association between HSD17B13 rs72613567 and liver diseases risk.
 The limited study number hampered further subgroup analysis, and also probably led to the unstable pooled results of any liver diseased vs. normal and alcohol cirrhosis vs. normal.
 Second, the effect of HSD17B13 rs72613567 on histological progression was failed for meta-analysis due to the few eligible studies.
 Instead, we summarized existing studies based on histological features.
 At last but not the least, our results did not cover Asian data because of no such studies reported in Asians.
 The minor allele frequency of HSD17B13 rs72613567 varies from 5% in the African population to 34% in the East Asian population.
 The dramatic allele differences require more studies in different ethnic populations to further validate our results.

 Our study highlights that HSD17B13 rs72613567 exhibits a significant protection against multiple categories of liver diseases, and consistently, it tends towards milder progression of NAFLD.
 In view of disease treatment, this work also supports that people at high risk of liver diseases may be benefit from HSD17B13 inhibition.
 More studies, especially on Asians, are required to further validate our results.

+Acknowledgements

+Insert here.

+Conflicts of interest

+Insert here.

+References

+Insert here.